Product

 • The option to leave a stocking message for children at GOSH adds a personal, interactive touch.

-• Page is short and its content is focused on donation goals.
+• The page is short and focuses on the donation goal.

 • Reducing the navigation menu’s height would improve the first impression and visibility of the hero section, especially for mobile users.